py60800/oto/README.md

 A low-level library to play sound.

 # Caution!

-@py60800: this module has been modified to allow multiple sampleRates but it has most likely introduced many drawbacks that ,fortunately, do not intefere with my project.
+@py60800: this module has been modified to allow multiple sampleRates but this has most likely introduced many drawbacks that ,fortunately, do not intefere with my project.

-** Do not use it, unless you know what you are doing **
+**Do not use it, unless you know what you are doing**

 - [Oto (v3)](#oto-v3)
   - [Platforms](#platforms)